What Is The Difference Between Devops And Devsecops?

 The Difference Between DevOps and DevSecOps

 DevOps and DevSecOps methodologies have a lot of things in common, including the usage of automation and constant processes for creating joint cycles of development.
-However, while DevOps prioritizes delivery speed, DevSecOps lays slightly more emphasis on security.
+However, when its about devops vs devsecops- DevOps prioritizes delivery speed, DevSecOps lays slightly more emphasis on security.
 What it means is that DevSecOps practices may initially raise the development time, but on the positive side, it will ensure better security for the codebase.